lanl-ansi/MathProgIncidence.jl/docs/src/index.md

-# JuMPIn
+# JuMPIn.jl
-**JuMP In**cidence.
+**JuMP In**cidence Graph Analysis.
 Tools for constructing and analyzing the incidence graph or matrix of variables and constraints in a JuMP model.

 If you are wondering what JuMP is, please see [here](https://jump.dev/JuMP.jl/stable/).